Maxim Suraykin: Early life

 In 1993, Suraykin was one of the defenders of the Supreme Soviet.
 In 2000, he graduated from Moscow State University of Railway Engineering.
 After graduating, he founded and for ten years ran a computer equipment repair company.
 Suraykin worked as a lecturer at the Department of Management of Moscow State University of Railways.

-From 1996 to June 2004, he was a member of the Communist Party.
+From 1996 to June 2004, he was a member of the Communist Party of the Russian Federation.
 He was the Secretary of the Kirov District Committee of the Communist Party of Moscow.
 He was elected a member of the Moscow City Committee of the Communist Party, a candidate member of the Central Committee of the Communist Party, and a delegate of the IX Congress of the Communist Party.
 Suraykin was part of the leadership of the youth section of the Communist Party in Moscow.

-He was elected advisor of the District Assembly of the Tverskoy District of Moscow (1997–1999), and he worked in the Commission on Affairs of Minors.
+He was elected advisor of the District Assembly of the Tverskoy District of Moscow (1997–99), and worked in the Commission on Affairs of Minors.

 In June 2002, he was elected Secretary of the Central Committee of the all-Russian public organization "Union of Communist youth of the Russian Federation" (SKM RF) on organizational and personnel work.
 In November 2004, he became the first Secretary of Central Committee SKM RF.

+2010-present

-In 2010, he headed the public organization Communists of Russia and in 2012 the party Communists of Russia.
+In 2010, he headed the public organization Communists of Russia, and in 2012 the party Communists of Russia.
 In 2013, Suraykin was nominated as a candidate at Moscow mayoral election, but he was not registered due to late submission of documents.
 In 2014, he ran for Governor of the Nizhny Novgorod Oblast, and he ran for Governor of the Ulyanovsk Oblast in 2016.
 Both times, he lost the elections.
 In the 2018 regional elections, he was elected to the Legislative Assembly of Ulyanovsk Oblast.
 On 19 September, he was elected Deputy Chairman of the Legislative Assembly.
-He joined the Committee on budget and economic policy, as well as the Committee on social policy, local self-government and civil society development.
+He joined the committee on budget and economic policy, as well as the committee on social policy, local self-government and civil society development.